soulwax/Post-Quantum-Password-Breaking-Script/README.md

 * **Batch processing** – loop through multiple factors and call both scripts automatically.
 * **CLI options** – integrate `argparse` or `click` to accept `--factor` and `--input` flags.
 * **Integrity checks** – compute a SHA-256 hash of each CSV and store it alongside the file for tamper detection.
+* **Unit tests** – use `unittest` or `pytest` to validate the transformation logic and plotting functions.
+* **Documentation** – add docstrings to functions and classes, and consider using Sphinx for generating HTML documentation.
+* **Logging** – implement logging to track the execution flow and errors, using Python's built-in `logging` module.
+* **Configuration files** – use a configuration file (e.g., JSON or YAML) to store parameters like the input file path, output directory, and speed-up factor.
+This makes it easier to change settings without modifying the code.
+* **Error handling** – add try-except blocks to handle potential errors, such as file not found or invalid data formats.
+* **Code formatting** – use a code formatter like `black` or `autopep8` to ensure consistent code style.
+* **Type hints** – add type hints to function signatures to improve code readability and help with static type checking.